WORDS FROM THE CHAIR

 IERASG is inclusive and international.
 Our goal is to advance global understanding and practice in the field of auditory evoked responses.
 We are multi-disciplinary with members who are scientists, clinicians and students.
 The diversity of the IERASG Council represents our global membership.
 It is easy to join IERASG – just attend the symposium.
 IERASG symposia are held mid-year in different parts of the world.
 The symposia provide opportunities for people with an interest in auditory evoked responses to come together for a free exchange of ideas between senior and newer researchers in a supportive environment.

 Since the inception of this field we have made great strides in the application of evoked response audiometry.
 Important challenges remain however.
 We continue to seek valid, reliable, and time-efficient objective measures of different aspects of auditory function.
-I hope to see you in 2019 to discuss the latest developments in our field in an exciting part of the world.
+I hope to see online you in 2021 to discuss the latest developments in our field and in person in 2023 in an exciting part of the world.